• Skip to main content

 Parking Lot at the Tre Cime di Lavaredo

-2. Take the Bus from Auronzo & Misurina
+2. Take the Bus from Auronzo or Misurina

 Shuttle buses run every 30 minutes from Misurina.
 During the day, there are also several direct departures from Auronzo village.